gabber235/TypeWriter/documentation/docs/adapters/CitizensAdapter/CitizensAdapter.md

 # Citizens Adapter
-The CombatLogX Adapter allows you to create entries that are triggered when a player enters or leaves combat.
+The Citizens adapter allows you to create custom interactions with NPCs.

 ## Entries